Stellarend/Tower-of-Fantasy-Guide/README.md

 ## Optimal Resource Usage

-As a free to play, your resources are limited, so it's important you min-max them for maximum progression.
-Here are the limited resources you have access to and the optimal ways to use them.
+As a free to play, your resources are limited, so it's important you min-max them for optimal progression.
+Here are the limited resources you have access to, and the best ways to use them.

 - Black Crystals
     - Usable in the shop